EliotAtlani/EliotAtlani/README.md

 ### Notable Projects
 - **[Connectly](https://connectly.eliotatlani.fr/home)**: Connectly is live chat web application inspired by WhatsApp.
 Users can create groups, send messages, and share files to their friends in real-time
 - **[FaceAuth](https://faceauth.eliotatlani.fr/)**: FaceAuth is a facial recognition system that allows you to connect to your accounts without having to enter a password.
-- **[FileSwap](https://fileswap.eliotatlani.fr/)**:FileSwap is a versatile file converter that allows you to easily convert, compress, and resize your files across various formats.
+- **[FileSwap](https://fileswap.eliotatlani.fr/)**: FileSwap is a versatile file converter that allows you to easily convert, compress, and resize your files across various formats.
-- **[Toss Mobile App](https://apps.apple.com/fr/app/toss-2024/id6446198811)**:The TOSS is a 4500-student sport tournament.
+- **[Toss Mobile App](https://apps.apple.com/fr/app/toss-2024/id6446198811)**: The TOSS is a 4500-student sport tournament.
 The application allows you to follow the score of the matches, the ranking of the teams, and the schedule of the matches.

 Here's my [portefolio](https://www.eliotatlani.fr/)